alan-turing-institute/TCPD/README.md

 ### Using Docker

-To build the dataset using Docker, first build the docker containers
+To build the dataset using Docker, first build the docker image:

 ```
 $ docker build -t tcpd https://github.com/alan-turing-institute/TCPD.git